 Does Ticketmaster Take Afterpay?

 In the world of online ticket purchasing, convenience and flexibility are key factors for customers.
 One popular payment option that has gained traction in recent years is Afterpay.
-This buy-now-pay-later service allows users to split their payments into four equal installments, making it easier to manage their finances.
+This buy-now-pay-later service allows users to make purchases and pay for them in installments, making it an attractive option for many.
 But does Ticketmaster, one of the largest ticketing platforms in the world, accept Afterpay as a payment method?
 Let’s find out.

 How Does Afterpay Work?